Favorite Charlie Munger Quotes Display His Legendary Wit and Wisdom Selected By Warren Buffett

-Who is Charlie Munger?
+Who was Charlie Munger?

 Charlie Munger began working with Warren at a grocery store owned by Buffett’s grandfather in 1942.
 Since 1965, Vice Chairman Charlie Munger has shared the helm at Berkshire Hathaway with its CEO, Warren Buffett.

-Munger may sometimes yield to Buffett, but he is also a legendary investor in his own right with a strong philosophy that emphasizes a long-term focus, value investing, and adverse to leverage and unnecessary risk.
+Munger may sometimes yield to Buffett, but he is also a legendary investor in his own right with a strong philosophy that emphasizes a long-term focus, value investing, and aversion to leverage and unnecessary risk.
 He detests cryptocurrency and recently said,” “It’s totally absolutely crazy, stupid gambling.”

 Warren Buffett shared Munger’s recent thoughts in Berkshire Hathaway’s letter to its shareholders on these themes: